citp/privacy-policy-historical/i/ib/ibi/ibisworld.com.md

-> *The following text is extracted and transformed from the ibisworld.com privacy policy that was archived on 2009-04-27.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20090427201624id_/http%3A//www.ibisworld.com/about/privacy.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the ibisworld.com privacy policy that was archived on 2009-12-27.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20091227234951id_/http%3A//www.ibisworld.com/about/privacy.aspx) for the most accurate reproduction.*

-# IBISWorld
+# Privacy Policy

 To protect your privacy, IBISWorld follows principles in accordance with worldwide practices for customer privacy and data protection.